-Dr. Ford — working in collaboration with Henry Silver MD at the University of Colorado, founded the first Nurse Practitioner Program (one year of theoretical and clinical practice), the Pediatric Nurse Practitioner Program focused on the care of well children in community settings (Dr. Ford’s principal interest as a specialist in Public Health) and Dr. Silver’s — a Professor of Pediatrics.
+Dr. Ford — working in collaboration with Henry Silver MD at the University of Colorado, founded the first Nurse Practitioner Program (one year of theoretical and clinical practice).
+The Pediatric Nurse Practitioner Program focused on the care of well children in community settings which was Dr. Ford’s principal interest as a specialist in Public Health and also of interest to Dr. Silver who was a Professor of Pediatrics.

 In 1972, she moved to the University of Rochester where she founded the University’s School of Nursing and provided administrative leadership for a “Unification model in Nursing” at the University of Rochester, NY Medical Center.
 In addition to serving as Dean of Nursing, she served as the Director of Nursing at the University’s Strong Memorial Hospital.
 She has always believed that educators should be at the bedside, taking care of patients as well as teaching in the classroom and identifying research opportunities.
 She has authored over two hundred publications/presentations on the history of the Nurse Practitioner, Unification of Practice, Education and Research and Issues in Advanced Nursing Practice and Health Care.

 Her model of Advanced Nursing Practice has sparked extension into many fields of nursing practice.
 In 2016, there are more than 220, 000 NPs practicing in the US while many similar programs have emerged worldwide.
 She has devoted her career to practice, education, community health and military nursing.

 Dr. Ford has served as visiting professor at St. Luke’s College of Nursing in Japan, the University of Washington and the University of Florida Schools of Nursing and has lectured widely in the United States and abroad.
 After her retirement from leadership in Nursing Education, she served as interim Dean at the Graduate School of Education and Human Development at the University of Rochester.